csesoc/csesoc.unsw.edu.au/README.md

 To validate structs, we are utilising a feature of the echo web framework that allows us to couple a validator package to validate structs that contain user inputs from requests.
 The package is golang's [package validator](https://pkg.go.dev/gopkg.in/go-playground/validator.v9?tab=doc#pkg-index).
 Everytime validation needs to occur for inserting into a database please use `echo-context.Validator(&struct)` to validate and handle any errors accordingly.

 ### Unit and Integration Testing
 These tests are written in golang's standard testing package and are written in the same package as the file that they are testing.
+The tests are named `*_test.go` and the testing package has to be imported.
+For more information please read the Golang documentation for the [package testing](https://golang.org/pkg/testing/).
 To have these test run, please ensure docker is running and your containers for development are running.
 Then to run the actual test, go to the directory that contains the go files and run `go test`.
 This will run all test in child directories.

 It is imperative that you test frequently to spot bugs and errors early on.
 Do not rely on Github Actions when you conduct a PR to check because it is used as an integration tool so that it is a final check before changes are merged onto dev.